MaDHouSe79/mh-airdrops/readme.md

 - [qb-target](https://github.com/qbcore-framework/qb-target)

 # Command (god only)
-- /airdrop to drop a airdrop
+- /airdrop (to start and drop an airdrop)

 # How to install.
 - Create a folder inside the folder resources named `[mh]`.